ntisod/blandad-webbutveckling-1-EdwarF7/README.md

-This a educational website for a school task, I was tasked with making a portfolio about myself and to show what I learned about HTML, CSS and Javascript.
+This a educational website for a school task.
+I was tasked with making a portfolio about myself and to show what I learned about HTML, CSS and Javascript.

 I used FontAwesome for the icons at the end of the website.